Ancestral Puebloans: Warfare

 Environmental stress may have caused changes in social structure, leading to conflict and warfare.
 Near Kayenta, Arizona, Jonathan Haas of the Field Museum in Chicago has been studying a group of Ancestral Puebloan villages that relocated from the canyons to the high mesa tops during the late 13th century.
 Haas believes that the reason to move so far from water and arable land was a defense against enemies.
 He asserts that isolated communities relied on raiding for food and supplies, and that internal conflict and warfare became common in the 13th century.

 This conflict may have been aggravated by the influx of less settled peoples, Numic-speakers such as the Utes, Shoshones, and Paiute people, who may have originated in what is today California, and the arrival of the Athabaskan-speaking Diné who migrated from the north during this time and subsequently became the Navajo and Apache tribes most notably.
 Others suggest that more developed villages, such as that at Chaco Canyon, exhausted their environments, resulting in widespread deforestation and eventually the fall of their civilization through warfare over depleted resources.

 A 1997 excavation at Cowboy Wash near Dolores, Colorado found remains of at least 24 human skeletons that showed evidence of violence and dismemberment, with strong indications of cannibalism.
 This modest community appears to have been abandoned during the same time period.
 Other excavations within the Ancestral Puebloan cultural area have produced varying numbers of unburied, and in some cases dismembered, bodies.
 In a 2010 paper, Potter and Chuipka argued that evidence at Sacred Ridge site, near Durango, Colorado, is best interpreted as warfare related to competition and ethnic cleansing.

 This evidence of warfare, conflict, and cannibalism is hotly debated by some scholars and interest groups.
 Suggested alternatives include: a community suffering the pressure of starvation or extreme social stress, dismemberment and cannibalism as religious ritual or in response to religious conflict, the influx of outsiders seeking to drive out a settled agricultural community via calculated atrocity, or an invasion of a settled region by nomadic raiders who practiced cannibalism.

-Anasazi as a cultural label

-The term "Anasazi" was established in archaeological terminology through the Pecos Classification system in 1927.
-It had been adopted from the Navajo.
-Archaeologist Linda Cordell discussed the word's etymology and use: